DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

   hue_a, sat_a
 )

 Examples of the distortion augmentations can be seen in @fig:distortion.
 The image to the far left-hand side is the original image, the top row is the noise augmented images, and the bottom row is the blur augmented images.
 The noise augmented images show the image with added noise, making certain features difficult to see and the image more obscured.
 The blur augmented images show the image with a Gaussian blur applied, making the image more obscured and less sharp.
 Seeing these examples, it is clear to see that, again, a large amount of diversity has been introduced to the dataset.
-The introduction of noise and blur further help the model generalize better by focusing on structural features rather than specific details.
-This addition to the dataset broadens the ability of the models and teaches them to perform better on suboptimal images.

 #let sat_image = { image("../../../figures/img/dataset_example/augmentation/sat_image.png") }